BladeRunnerJS/scaling-js-apps/services/input_services.md

 ## Get the Current User from the User Service

-If you remember back to the overview of the services, the `ChatService.sendMessage` function takes an object that should have three properties:

-* `userId` - the ID of the current user
-* `text` - the text entered into the `textarea`
-* `timestamp` - the time the message is being sent

-So, we need to get access to the the current user from the User Service.
+In order to send a message you need to know who is sending the message.
+You do this by getting the current user from the User Service.

-In order to get the User Service we first need to get the `ServiceRegistry`.
+To get the User Service we first need to get the `ServiceRegistry`.
 Update your `InputViewModel` accordingly e.g.:

 ```js